JuliaGtk/Gtk4.jl/docs/src/howto/nonreplusage.md

 ```

 In the `activate` function, you can create your windows, widgets, etc. and connect them to signals.
 When all `GtkApplicationWindows` have been closed, the script will exit.

+## Creating an app with PackageCompiler

+[PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl) can be used to create an executable file that can be transferred to other computers without installing Julia.
+An example can be found in the [examples/ExampleApplication](https://github.com/JuliaGtk/Gtk4.jl/tree/main/examples/ExampleApplication) directory in the Gtk4.jl repo.